mausam-giri/url-to-google-drive/README.md

-# url-to-google-drive
-"url-to-google-drive" is a Python script for Google Colab that simplifies downloading files from URLs and saving them to Google Drive.

 # Google Drive Downloader
 =======================

 A Python script to download files from a given URL and save them to Google Drive.
+"url-to-google-drive" is a Python script for Google Colab that simplifies downloading files from URLs and saving them to Google Drive.

 ## Table of Contents
 -----------------